-The Windows Azure Active Directory Sync tool is configured using the Windows Azure Active Directory Sync tool Configuration Wizard.
-After it has been configured, the Directory Sync tool regularly synchronizes changes from your local Active Directory to Windows Azure AD.
+The Microsoft Azure Active Directory Sync tool is configured using the Microsoft Azure Active Directory Sync tool Configuration Wizard.
+After it has been configured, the Directory Sync tool regularly synchronizes changes from your local Active Directory to Azure AD.
 When you change your the cloud service administrator password, add or delete a domain, or change the network proxy settings on the computer running the Directory Sync tool, you must run the Configuration Wizard again.

 Directory Sync creates an on-premises service account named MSOL_AD_SYNC that is granted read and synchronization permissions to the local Active Directory.
 You should not change the password associated with the MSOL_AD_SYNC service account.
 However, if your company forces password changes, you must run the Directory Sync Configuration Wizard if the password associated with this account is changed.